Walodja1987/xns/docs/DEV_NOTES.md

 **Mitigation:**
 * **Wait for confirmations:** Users and integrators should wait for several block confirmations and ensure the name resolves as intended before publicly sharing or relying on it.
-* **Attacker’s cost:** Attackers who attempt to front-run must pay the ETH burn cost, which may provide them no advantage as users are encouraged to delay sharing new names until they have confirmed correct resolution.
 * **Use test transactions:** Before sharing a new name, users are encouraged to first make a small, low-risk test transaction (e.g., sending a small amount of assets to the new name) to verify correct resolution.
-* **Irreversible ETH burns remain a deterrent:** Even in the event of a reorg or front-running attack, the necessity of burning ETH creates a significant economic disincentive for malicious actors.
+* **Attacker’s cost:** Even in the event of a reorg or front-running attack, the necessity of burning ETH creates an economic disincentive for malicious actors.

 The contract intentionally does not implement protocol-level reorg mitigation, as such mechanisms would force additional complexity on users and interfaces, such as requiring multiple confirmation or registration steps.

-This is documented as a best practice recommendation rather than a protocol-level enforcement, as finality guarantees are ultimately a property of the underlying blockchain consensus mechanism.

 ## EIP-712 Authorization Without Nonce or Deadline